This post may contain Affiliate Links. Please see my Disclaimer for more details.

 The amount of time it takes depends on how you cook them.

 Yes, you can overcook collard greens, which will become soft and mushy if cooked too long.
-Most people cook greens for a long time to ensure that the smoked meat is cooked and the meat falls off the bone.
+Most people cook greens for a long time to ensure the smoked meat is cooked and the meat falls off the bone.

 More Soul Food Side Dishes